Okay.. how much is this going to cost?

 Full Transparency

-On the otherhand, this may lead to a less than ideal situation when the architect realizes that the project is actually taking longer than expected and is running low on fees so they may become less engaged with the project because they can’t afford to spend that much more time on it.
+On the other hand, this situation may become problematic if the architect discovers that the project is taking longer than expected and running low on fees.
+As a result, they may become less engaged with the project, as they can't afford to spend additional time on it.

-This method’s challenge is that you must have all the project details figured out.
-An architect will rarely agree to a fixed fee contract when there is uncertainty in any aspect of the project.
+The challenge with this method is that you need to have all the project details finalized.
+Architects seldom agree to fixed fee contracts when there is any uncertainty in the project's scope.

 Example Fee: